Illustration of a wristwatch beside the words “Time in Spanish”

 Here’s an example of a big lunch you might eat in Spain!

-This goes for questions as well.
-To ask, “What time do you go to bed?”, you would use ¿A qué hora te acuestas? (informal) or ¿A qué hora se acuesta? (formal).
-This translates literally into “At what time do you go to bed?”
+This works for questions too.
+To ask “What time do you go to bed?”, use ¿A qué hora te acuestas? with someone you address informally, or ¿A qué hora se acuesta? with someone you address as usted.
+The literal structure is “At what time do you go to bed?”

 Why, When, and How to Use the 24-Hour Clock in Spanish

-For example, when you look at the timetable to book a train from Madrid to Toledo (a wonderful day trip, by the way!) on Renfe, you’ll notice they use the 24-hour clock!
+For example, look at the Renfe timetable when you book a train from Madrid to Toledo (a wonderful day trip, by the way!), and you’ll see the 24-hour clock in use.

 So when you buy your Spanish train ticket, make sure you’re careful.
 If not, you might accidentally end up at the station thinking you leave at 3:00 instead of 13:00!